Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

 U.S. companies exporting to El Salvador benefit from the Central America-Dominican Republic Free Trade Agreement (CAFTA-DR) with zero percent duties on U.S. consumer and industrial goods.
-CAFTA-DR entered into force on March 1, 2006, and has contributed to dramatic increases in the United States’ bilateral trade with El Salvador and trade throughout the region.
-Also, El Salvador has a dollarized economy, which eliminates foreign exchange risk and lowers transaction and financial costs.
-El Salvador’s proximity to the United States give it a strategic location and elevates its position as a regional hub for Central America.
-El Salvador is a highly receptive market for U.S. products and services.
-El Salvador’s economy is predominantly services-based.
-GDP From Agriculture in El Salvador in 2019 was USD $348 in the fourth quarter of 2019.
-Agriculture accounts for about 5% of GDP and employs 15.4% of the population.
-Manufacturing and industry accounts for 15% of GDP and employs 20% of the population.
-Prior to the onset of COVID-19 in March 2020, the service sector in El Salvador accounted for almost 65% of the GDP and employed 58% of the population.
+CAFTA-DR entered into force on March 1, 2006 and has contributed to dramatic increases in the United States’ bilateral trade with El Salvador and broader trade throughout the region.
+Also, El Salvador’s dollarized economy eliminates foreign exchange risk and lowers transaction and financial costs.
+On June 5, 2021 President Bukele announced that bitcoin would become a legal tender in El Salvador alongside the dollar.
+The Bitcoin Law was passed on June 8, to take effect on September 7, 2021.
+This included a requirement for businesses in El Salvador to accept bitcoin for payments.